Bannerlord-Modding/Documentation/_docs/scriptcomponentbehaviour.md

 # ScriptComponentBehaviour

-ScriptComponentBehaviours can be used to do anything from animating \(rotating\) windmills, to creating custom weapon spawner, or even entirely new siege machines.
+ScriptComponentBehaviours can be used to do anything from animating \(rotating\) windmills, to creating a custom weapon spawner, or even entirely new siege machines.

 A basic example of a ScriptComponentBehaviour is the `LumberJack` class in `TaleWorlds.MountAndBlade.dll`: